odin-lang/odin-lang.org/content/docs/install.md

 Now navigate to the Odin directory in your terminal, use `make`, and you should have a newly-built, fresh Odin compiler!

 #### For Linux and other \*Nix
-For Linux, make sure you have `llvm`, `clang` and `build utils` installed through your package managers.
+For Linux, make sure you have `llvm` and `clang` installed through your package managers.

 Now navigate to the Odin directory in your terminal, use `make`, and you should have a newly-built, fresh Odin compiler!